Mikulov: Sights

-The main sight is the Mikulov Castle.
-The castle was built in the place of a Romanesque castle.
-At the turn of the 16th and 17th centuries, it was rebuilt in the Renaissance style, and in the late 17th century in the Baroque style.
-The last major reconstruction was made after the fire in 1719.
-Today it is the seat of Regional Museum in Mikulov.
+The main sight is Mikulov Castle, which was originally built in the Romanesque style.
+At the turn of the 16th and 17th centuries, it was rebuilt in the Renaissance style, and again in the late 17th century in the Baroque style.
+The last major reconstruction was made after a fire in 1719.
+Today it is the seat of the Regional Museum in Mikulov.

 The historic town square was founded in the late 16th century near the castle.
 It contains Renaissance houses from the first half of the 17th century.
 One of the most significant houses is the U Rytířů House decorated with sgraffito.
 In the middle of the square is a fountain from around 1700 and monumental Baroque Holy Trinity Column from 1723–1724.

 In Mikulov there are several historic churches.
 The originally Romanesque Church of St. Wenceslaus was built in the early 15th century and includes an ossuary.
-The Baroque Church of St. John the Baptist was consecrated in 1679 and belonged to the Piarist college.
-The interior has valuable decoration by painter Franz Anton Maulbertsch.
+The Baroque Church of St. John the Baptist was consecrated in 1679 and belonged to the Piarist College.
+The interior was decorated by painter Franz Anton Maulbertsch.
 The neo-Gothic Orthodox Church of St. Nicolas was built in 1903.
-On the Svatý Kopeček Hill, there is the Chapel of St. Sebastian.
-The way to the chapel is lined by Stations of the Cross.
+On Svatý Kopeček Hill, there is the Chapel of St. Sebastian.
+The path to the chapel is lined by Stations of the Cross.

-The history of the Jewish community is presented by an educational trail through the old Jewish quarter.
-The synagogue, originally built in the 16th century and baroque rebuilt after the fire in 1719, is the only preserved synagogue in Moravia of the so-called Polish type.
+The history of the Jewish community can be observed by a trail through the old Jewish quarter.
+The synagogue, originally built in the 16th century and rebuilt as Baroque after a 1719 fire, is the only preserved synagogue in Moravia of the so-called Polish type.
 It houses an exposition on Rabbi Loew and Jewish education in Moravia.
-The large Jewish cemetery is one of the most significant in the country.
-It was founded in the mid-15th century, contains around 4,000 tombs, and the oldest preserved readable tomb is from 1605.
+The large Jewish cemetery, one of the most significant in the country, was founded in the mid-15th century.
+It contains around 4,000 tombs, with the oldest preserved readable tomb dating from 1605.

-Other important sight is the Dietrichstein tomb.
-It was built as a copy of the Holy House of Loreto in 1623–1656.
+Another important sight is the Dietrichstein tomb.
+It was originally the Church of Saint Anne, built as a copy of the Holy House of Loreto in 1623–1656.
+In the mid-19th century, it was converted into the family tomb of the Dietrichstein family.